 Miserable start aside, my freshman experience ended well; I even came away with a community that I value to this day.
 Many other communities have come—and gone—in the years since.
 But I wish I had known at the time that I wasn’t the only one searching.
 “Many, many people in our society today experience a thwarted sense of belonging and a lack of community, but such experiences, by their very nature, can tend to leave a person feeling like they are the only one going through such troubles,” says Lane-McKinley.

 We are thrilled to begin our exploration of community.
 Over the next several months, we’ll publish more great stories in our collection.
 If you want to be in the know when there’s new content, join our e-alert list.
-You can also add your own story to our collection.

 I hope you see your own experiences reflected in a story here.
 I hope you learn about a new community or engage with a new perspective on an issue.
 And I hope we think of more synonyms for “community,” because after using it 17 times in an essay, it’s starting to sound weird.